 Today's Prediction

-Staged protests by the opposition to Georgian President Saakashvili on the University of George campus (in Tbilisi, not Athens) will lead to NATO soldiers firing into the crowd.
+Staged protests by the opposition to Georgian President Saakashvili on the University of Georgia campus (in Tbilisi, not Athens) will lead to NATO soldiers firing into the crowd.
 Several students will be killed and the May flower will be adopted by anti-NATO memorials as a symbol of lost youth.